-C: a constant that depends on the desired value of a and ß where the amount was calculated using the following formula:
+C: a constant that depends on the desired value of a and $\beta$ where the amount was calculated using the following formula:

-(2) $$C = (Z{\alpha} + Z{\beta})^2$$
+$$(2) C = (Z{\alpha} + Z{\beta})^2$$

 The observed difference in size (d) was established at 10% of the mean of the tested variable.
-This aligned with the agreement in equivalent studies where the smallest difference considered clinically significant was unknown.
+This aligned with the agreement in equivalent studies where the slightest clinically significant difference was unknown.

-The estimation of the population's standard deviation for the tested variable could be obtained from preliminary reports, data from previous studies using similar methods, or most similar literature.
-A total of 2 hypothesis tests, namely plasma MDA level and exhaustive swimming test, were conducted, the sample size was calculated and the largest was selected.
+Estimating the population's standard deviation for the tested variable could be obtained from preliminary reports, data from previous studies using similar methods, or most similar literature.

+A total of 2 hypothesis tests, namely plasma MDA level and exhaustive swimming test, were conducted, the sample size was calculated, and the largest was selected.

-For this study, the sample size calculation was based on the first hypothesis test, which pertained to the MDA level.
+This study's sample size calculation was based on the first hypothesis test, which pertained to the MDA level.
 The reason for this method was the absence of existing literature with standard deviation and mean values for the exhaustive swimming test result in Wistar rats receiving SEE.

-The standard deviation for MDA level in rats after performing intermittent anaerobic swimming was 0.18 nmol/ml.
+The standard deviation for MDA level in rats after intermittent anaerobic swimming was 0.18 nmol/ml.
 Meanwhile, the observed difference size was 10% of the mean MDA value at 0.36 nmol/ml.
-Based on the above values, the following indicated the required sample size for α =0.05 and β =0.05:
+Based on the above values, the following indicated the required sample size for $\alpha$ =0.05 and $\beta$ =0.05: